The Publishers' Guide to Ad Revenue

 How to Start Earning Ad Revenue

-If you’ve read this far, you’re probably convinced that ad revenue needs to be a key part of your monetization strategy.
+If you’ve read this far, you’re probably convinced that ad revenue is a critical part of any digital monetization strategy.
 So, where do you start?

 If yours is a hobby site that doesn’t have to pay the bills, that may be fine for you, but you may have other, grander goals that will dictate when and how to start earning ad revenue.
 Here are some of the common goals of today’s publishers, each of which necessitates a different ad revenue strategy: